-Adam Boyles was appointed Assistant Conductor of the Hartford Symphony Orchestra in 2015.
-A dynamic and versatile conductor, he is a notable figure in the musical life of the Boston area.
-Boyles is currently Director of Orchestras at the Massachusetts Institute of Technology, and Assistant Conductor of the Hartford Symphony Orchestra.
+A dynamic and versatile conductor, Adam Kerry Boyles is a notable figure in the musical life of New England.
+Boyles is currently Director of Orchestras at the Massachusetts Institute of Technology, Assistant Conductor of the Hartford Symphony Orchestra, and Music Director Emeritus of the Brookline Symphony Orchestra.
+In the 2019/2020 season, he was Visiting Assistant Professor/Co-Director of Orchestras at the University of Kansas City-Missouri Conservatory of Music.
 Previous Music Director positions include six seasons with the Brookline Symphony Orchestra, three seasons with the Southern Arizona Symphony Orchestra, five seasons with Opera in the Ozarks, and five seasons with MetroWest Opera.
-Boyles served on the faculty at The University of Texas at Austin and The University of Arizona.
+Boyles also served on the faculty at The University of Texas at Austin and The University of Arizona.

 An accomplished vocalist, Boyles performed in numerous operas with the Indiana University Opera Theater, and in Arizona Opera’s first complete presentation of Wagner’s Der Ring des Nibelungen.
-He has sung with many professional choral ensembles across the country such as Conspirare, True Concord, Apollo’s Voice, Mon Choeur, Cantique, and the Tucson Chamber Artists.
+He has sung with many professional choral ensembles across the country such as Conspirare, True Concord, Apollo’s Voice, Mon Choeur, and Cantique.
 In 2010, Boyles was featured as a guest soloist with the Tanglewood Festival Chorus.

 Boyles received his Doctor of Music in Orchestral Conducting degree from The University of Texas at Austin, his Master of Music in Orchestral Conducting degree from The University of Arizona, and his Bachelor of Music in Vocal Performance degree from Indiana University.